scrapinghub/frontera/docs/source/index.rst

    topics/frontera-settings

 :doc:`topics/what-is-frontera`
-    Learn what a crawl frontier is and how to use it.
+    Learn what Frontera is and how to use it.

 :doc:`topics/architecture`
     See how Frontera works and its different components.